eirikpre/VSCode-SystemVerilog/README.md

 ## Release Notes
 See changelog for mode details
+## 0.4.
+- HoverProvider added, thanks to `toastedcornflakes`
+- Improvements to DocumentSymbolProvider to better support Hover
 ### 0.4
 - Added setting to exclude folders from indexing
 ### 0.3